eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_run_environment.md

 ---

 ## Know your run environment
-Depending on the capabilities of the target, Arm systems can get trace data using Self-hosted trace or external trace.
+Depending on the capabilities of the target, Arm-based systems can get trace data using Self-hosted trace or external trace.

 Self-hosted trace happens when the agent controlling the trace collection is part of the same software stack as the software being traced.